svarukala/MSTeamsIncomingWebhooksUtil/README.md

 # MS Teams IncomingWebhooks Util
-Disclaimer: This script is provided as a sample as-is.
+**Disclaimer: This script is provided as a sample as-is.**

+**Purpose:** Enumerates the Teams that are using incoming webhooks.
+It is not possible to provide the Channel specific info.

-Purpose: Enumerates the incoming webhooks for all the Teams.
-This sample script is using Client ID and Secret and runs in the application context.
+Note: This sample script is using Client ID and Secret and runs in the application context.

 # Steps 1
 1. Register Entra App ID.
 While registering the app: